FaurinFox/Cleverbot/README.md

           // This is also demonstrating how to use this with async function and await try {
                 // As of v1.1.0, the same object we use to pass cs(Str), can also be
                 // used to set Cleverbot tweaks you wish to use.
-We will
-                // set all three in the below line, to 70, 50, 50.
+                // Below is an example of doing just that:
+                /*
                 let CbTweaks = {wackiness: 70, talkativeness: 50, attentiveness: 50};
-                // And then use them in the options let reply = await CB.query(inputMsg, {cs: csStr, ...CbTweaks});
+                let reply = await CB.query(inputMsg, {cs: csStr, ...CbTweaks});
-                // We could also just pass them normally as shown below, but its more lengthy, so i prefer the one above instead.
+                */
+                // However, as of v1.2.0, the function approach is preferred.
+                // while the object approach introduced in v1.1.0
+                // is still supported, it is now discouraged as the new function one is preferred.
+                CB.setTweak('wackiness', 70);
+                CB.setTweak('talkativeness', 50);
+                CB.setTweak('attentiveness', 50);
+                // Alternatively, there is also
-                //  let reply = await CB.query(inputMsg, {cs: csStr, wackiness: 70, talkativeness: 50, attentiveness: 50});
+                // CB.setWackiness(70).
+Both do the same thing.
+Similar functions also exist for the other two tweaks. let reply = await CB.query(inputMsg, {cs: csStr});
-                // I may later on make this object approach work the same internally
-                // And keep the option to use it like this
-                // but also create something like CB.setTweak('wacky', 70);
-                // which at the moment doesn't exist but it may later.
                 // CB.query used above will return a JSON with the reply received from Cleverbot API, as well as an added 'URL' property should you need to know the URL that was called to receive that response
                 // We do not need the entire JSON, only the reply, thus use .output console.log("Reply: "+reply.output);